What Is Geothermal Heating?

 3. Heat Distribution: The amplified heat is then circulated throughout the home, typically via underfloor heating systems or larger, low-temperature radiators, to maximise the system's efficiency.

-The efficiency of a GSHP is measured by its Coefficient of Performance (COP), which often reaches 3.5 to 4.5.
+Coefficient of Performance (COP): The efficiency of a GSHP is measured by its COP, which often reaches 3.5 to 4.5.
 This means for every single unit of electrical energy consumed to run the pump, the system delivers 3.5 to 4.5 units of thermal energy.

 Is Geothermal Energy Suitable for Ireland?

-Yes, geothermal heating Ireland is exceptionally well-suited to the country’s geological and climatic conditions, particularly for heating and cooling applications.
+Yes, geothermal heating is exceptionally well-suited to Ireland's geological and climatic conditions, particularly for heating and cooling applications.

-• Stable Resource: The ground’s ability to maintain a consistent temperature year-round, regardless of air temperature fluctuations, provides a highly stable and predictable heat source.
+• Stable Resource: The ground's ability to maintain a consistent temperature year-round provides a highly stable and predictable heat source.
 This contrasts favourably with air-source heat pumps, whose efficiency can drop in extremely cold weather.

 • Geological Suitability: The Geological Survey Ireland (GSI) confirms that the vast majority of the island is suitable for shallow geothermal development.
-Furthermore, the country's mild, maritime climate, with frequent rainfall, keeps the soil moist, making it an excellent medium for heat transfer, which benefits horizontal loop systems.
+The country's mild, maritime climate, with frequent rainfall, keeps the soil moist, making it an excellent medium for heat transfer.

 • Decarbonisation Potential: Given that Irish homes and businesses have a high demand for space and water heating, harnessing this reliable, low-carbon resource is a vital pillar in meeting Ireland's legally binding climate targets.